-In order to apply for a new Tier 4 visa in the UK your new course of studies must start no more than 28 days after the end of your current leave, if the gap between the end of your current leave and the start of your new course (as stated on your CAS) is longer than 28 days then you must leave the UK and apply from your home country.
+First, check that the start date of your new course of studies (as stated on your CAS) is no more than 28 days after the end of your current visa.
+If the start date is later, you must leave the UK and apply from your home country.

 - a UK recognised body or a body in receipt of public funding as an HEI (higher education institution); or

-- an overseas higher education institution and you have been undertaking a short-term study abroad programme in the UK; or
+- an overseas higher education institution and you have been doing a short-term study abroad programme in the UK; or

 - an embedded college offering pathway courses (this does not include pre-sessional courses); or